matinaghaei/Persian-Search-Engine/README.md

 # Information-Retrieval
-a search engine for Persian language using inverted index and TF-IDF
+A search engine for Persian language using inverted index and TF-IDF